vanatteveldt/github-workshop/tutorials/add_commit_push_pull.md

 $ git add .
 ```

+Note that we put a dot after add.
+After `git add` you can specify which specific files you want to add.
-The dot here means: add everything.
+The dot here is convenient shorthand for saying `add everything`.

 So all the untracked changes have now been
 *added* to the *staging area*.
 If you run `git status` again, it should now tell you so,
 and color the changed files in a comforting green color.